migueldemoura/ublock-umatrix-rulesets/README.md

 Personal uBlock & uMatrix rulesets.

 Please note that the uBlock rulesets are very opinionated.
-The uMatrix rulesets are built assuming the following default rules:
+The uMatrix recipes are built assuming the following default rules:

 ```
 no-workers: * true